Praise Martin-Oguike

-Praise Martin-Oguike (born August 30, 1993) is a gridiron football defensive end for the Ottawa Redblacks of the Canadian Football League (CFL).
+Praise Martin-Oguike (born August 30, 1993) is a Nigerian professional gridiron football linebacker.
 He played college football at Temple University.
-Martin-Oguike has also been a member of the Miami Dolphins, Arizona Cardinals and Seattle Dragons (XFL).
+Martin-Oguike has been a member of the Miami Dolphins, Arizona Cardinals, Seattle Dragons, and Ottawa Redblacks.

 Early life

 Martin-Oguike, was born in Abia State, Nigeria.
 He is a native of Oka in Isiala Mbano, Imo State.
 He moved to Woodbridge Township, New Jersey at the age of 10.
 Martin-Oguike is the son of Venerable Dr. Martin Oguike (Anglican clergyman and adjunct Professor) and Dr. Ngozi Martin-Oguike (Educator and author) who are both highly regarded in the Igbo community of Nigeria.
 He has a sister, Precious, and two brothers Percy and Pleasant.

 College career

 Martin-Oguike recorded 124 tackles, 20 sacks, 1 interception, 12 forced fumbles, 4 fumble recoveries and 6 blocked field goals during his time at Temple.

 Professional career

 Miami Dolphins

 Martin-Oguike signed with the Miami Dolphins as an undrafted free agent on May 5, 2017.
 He was waived on September 2, 2017.